Early Years & Early Education

 e) A Los Angeles Sports talk radio station broadcasted live from the theater “Hollywood to Hollywood” when the Pacers were in the NBA playoffs against the Lakers.

-f) Warner Bros offered Bulthaup a job as National Director of Special Projects (Marketing) if he would sell the Indy location and move to LA.
+f) Warner Bros offered Bulthaup a job as National Director of Special Projects (Marketing) if he would sell the Indy location and move to Los Angeles.

 Burning Down the House

 34. During this period Bulthaup’s house burned down early Thanksgiving morning, almost taking the lives of several children who Ted pulled out of his flaming house.
 Trapped by the flames he threw one child through the burning kitchen into a clear area near the front door.
-Running back upstairs, knowing he would be trapped; he grabbed the last child, he kicked out a second floor window; went out on the porch roof, swinging his daughter into a bush before jumping himself.
+Running back upstairs, knowing he would be trapped; he grabbed the last child, then kicked out a second floor window; went out on the porch roof, swinging his daughter into the shrubs before jumping himself.

 a) Ted’s stepdaughter was burned on the back of her legs; Ted was badly burned on his right arm.
 The house was a total loss.

 b) Ted asked a friend who was the human interest reporter on the local CBS affiliate to tour the burnt out shell 'live-on-air' as the aftermaths of house fires are seldom covered in the media.
 The segments were later nominated for a local Emmy.